Curriculum

 Notes

-1. Bootcamp: Two-week immersion that provides basic competency and breadth before the start of the formal curriculum.
+1. Orientation Week: Two-week immersion that provides basic competency and breadth before the start of the formal curriculum.
 Fosters group cohesion while breaking down barriers of scientific communication and provides a level playing field.

 2. Rotations: 3 ten-week rotations starting Fall quarter.
-Must include at least 1 experimental and 1 computational.
+It is recommended that students participate in at least 1 experimental and 1 computational rotation but not required.
 Details: Rotations and Advisor Selection.

 3. Mini courses: Two-week elective courses in Spring that allow for diversification of curriculum.
 Each student will take 3 mini courses in spring quarter.